Chukak/hash-table/readme.md

 ## How to use
 ### Create table
 Create a table with a static size.
 Call `tb_create_hash_table` function.
-Pass the size as first parameter.
+Pass the size as the first parameter.
 ```c
 tb_hash_table *table = tb_create_hash_table(size);
 ```